Who Decides the Price of Artwork in Singapore?

 There are some artists who cannot bear to sell their own artwork, and their works have gained little traction on the art market.
 These artists, after consulting with their peers and determining the value of their own artwork, decide to sell their art at a very high price, only to find themselves unable to sell their artwork.
 At the lack of buyers for their art, they might lament: If my peers, and even my students, are able to find buyers for their highly-priced artwork, why is there no market for my art?
 Some of them might even grow frustrated and upset, and might find themselves complaining about how another artist’s artwork, who they deem as poor, is in demand when their artwork isn’t.
 This is because these artists might have neglected the value of promoting their artwork.

 Aside from the inherent value of their art, artists need to take into account the value of promoting their work.
 Artists need to hold galleries to exhibit their work.
-If they are new to the art market scene, they might have to introduce their works at a lower price to gain their footing in the market, before gradually raising the value of their artwork.
-Newer artists, especially, might need to produce a large number of works for collectors to collect, which will help to raise the value of their artwork.
+Artists who are new in the marketing scene might have to introduce their works at a lower prices.
+This is to allow them to gain their footing in the art market scene.
+Subsequently, they will be able to gradually raise the value of their artwork.
+Newer artists, especially, may need to produce a large number of works for collectors to collect.
+These collectors will help to raise the value of their artwork.
 People might assume that since the works of late artists are limited, their works would fetch a higher price on the market.
 This might not be necessarily true, as the value of their work is also dependent on their fame, how collectors regard it, and the value of their art in the market before their deaths.

 Lim Tze Peng’s Singapore River (Four Boats)

 Artists thus have to consider a very important question: As a creator of art, should they focus on their craft to raise the inherent value of their work, or should they pool their efforts into marketing and promoting their work?
-In this situation, an artist could concentrate on creating their work and leave the marketing efforts to an exhibition team.
-The exhibition team will focus on running the exhibition, which includes curation of works, book publishing, and marketing the artwork, in order to attract as much attention as possible from the general public and collectors in order to raise the value of the artwork.
+In this situation, an artist could concentrate on creating their work and leave the marketing efforts to an exhibition team who will focus on running the exhibition.
+It includes the curation of works, book publishing, and marketing the artwork.
+All of these is done to attract as much attention as possible from the general public and collectors.
+Which in turn will raise the value of their artworks.